 |Tier 4— A GP in a rural or remote practice meets the Tier 2 requirements and delivers 10 or more babies in the six month reference period or meets the obstetric needs of the community.||$8,500 per procedural GP per six month reference period.|

 * For practices in rural, remote and metropolitan areas 3-7 only.

 PIP payments are generally based on a measure of the practice size known as the Standardised Whole Patient Equivalent (SWPE) value.
 The SWPE value is calculated using Medicare Benefits Schedule (MBS) claims by patients attending the practice during a historical 12 month period known as the reference period.
 The reference period is a rolling 12 month period that commences 16 months prior to the payment quarter.
 See Table 2.

-Payments are calculated using Medicare Australia and Department of Veterans' Affairs (DVA) data that are linked to the provider numbers specified on the practice's application form and any subsequent amendments provided to Medicare Australia.
-If for example, you do not provide Medicare Australia with details of new GPs, you will not receive payment associated with the services provided by the new GPs.
-More information is provided in the Practice Changes section.
+Payments are calculated using Medicare and Department of Veterans' Affairs (DVA) data that are linked to the provider numbers specified on the practice's application form and any subsequent amendments to Medicare.
+If for example, you do not provide Medicare with details of new GPs, you will not receive payment associated with the services provided by the new GPs.
+More information is given in the change practice details page on our website.

 The total care for each patient equals one (1.0) and is known as the Whole Patient Equivalent (WPE).
-The WPE is based on GP and other non-referred consultation items in the MBS and uses the value rather than the number of consultations per patient.
+The WPE is based on GP and other non-referred consultation items in the MBS and uses a weighting value rather than the number of consultations per patient.

 |Sex||Patient age (years)|

 |<1||1 - 4||5 - 14||15 - 24||25 - 44||45 - 64||65 - 74||75 +|